Interstate 35W (Texas): Route description

 I-35 splits into two separately named Interstate Highways just north of Hillsboro, Texas.
 The routes fork to the northwest and northeast, with I-35W taking the northwest route and I-35E traveling off to the northeast toward Dallas.
 I-35W travels northwest past the Hillsboro airport through generally rolling farm and ranchlands.
 It then intersects with U.S. Highway 67 (US 67, East Henderson Street) on the west side of Alvarado.
 It continues northwest into the southern edge of Fort Worth.
 At an intersection with State Highway 174 (SH 174, Northeast Wilshire Boulevard), the route turns due north into greater Fort Worth, passing just west of Fort Worth Spinks Airport.
 Further north, the road reaches a five-level interchange with I-20.
 The route continues north, reaching downtown Fort Worth.
 Here, it reaches intersections with I-30, US 287, and US 377/SH 121 (East Belknap Street).
 I-35W travels north away from downtown concurrent with US 287, next intersecting I-820 just east of Fort Worth Meacham International Airport.
 Just north of this intersection, US 287 splits to the northwest, along with the southern terminus of US 81.
 I-35W then gradually shifts to the northeast, passing Fort Worth Alliance Airport and Texas Motor Speedway.
 It reaches its northern merging point on the southwest side of Denton, merging back together with I-35E to reform I-35, which continues off to the north.
 Like the I-35 split in Minneapolis–Saint Paul, Minnesota, I-35W uses its own exit numbers and mileposts, while I-35E continues those along I-35 between the city of Laredo and the Oklahoma state line.

 History

 When first designated, I-35W and I-35E were the only "suffixed" highways in Texas.
 Subsequently, I-69W, I-69E, and I-69C have been designated.

 In May 2014, construction began to build two-lane express lanes from the US 287/SH 280 interchange to North Tarrant Parkway.
-On August 2018, construction was completed.
+In August 2018, construction was completed.

+On the morning of February 11, 2021, a 133-car pileup occurred in Fort Worth due to cold and icy weather.
+The pileup, among the worst in American history, killed six people and injured 95 more.
+The crash occurred north of downtown Fort Worth and spanned 0.5 mi between SH 183 (Northeast 28th Street) and Northside Drive.
+The elevated nature of this stretch of highway exacerbated the collision because elevated roadways can be exposed to freezing air from above and below, increasing the chances for ice to form on the roadway.
+The area had experienced 36 hours of freezing rain before the collision, and workers had pretreated the roadway with brine, but this did not prevent the disaster.